single-cell-genetics/vireo/doc/genotype.rst

 **Recommended strategies for genotyping cells:**

 * For human or genotyped species: `variant list`_ (given) + cellsnp-lite_ (typing).
-* For species without known common variants: cellsnp-lite_ (calling & typing), or freebayes_ (for calling of heterozygous SNPs first)
+* For species without known common variants: cellsnp-lite_ (calling with mode 1b & typing with mode 1a). freebayes_ is an alternative to cellsnp-lite_ mode 1b
+  for calling of heterozygous SNPs.

 .. note::
    cellSNP_ was initially developed in Python based on pysam, which is